Site icon TrouDigital

 4. Wayfinding assistance

 Museum digital signage can serve an important wayfinding function.
-Getting lost in a museum or not being able to find the exhibition you came to see can really detract from a visitor’s experience.
+Getting lost in a museum or not being able to find the exhibition you came to see can detract from a visitor’s experience.
 A network of screens can be used to offer directions to different exhibitions, this is particularly valuable for sites spanning multiple floors.
-Digital signage further helps with crowd trafficking as flows can be controlled by manipulating where screens direct visitors.
-Touchscreen wayfinding kiosks add a search function where users can receive tailored directions to the exhibits they wish to see.
+Furthermore, digital signage can help with crowd trafficking, as flows can be controlled by manipulating where screens direct visitors.
+A great solution is our touchscreen wayfinding kiosks, which also offer a search function.
+Users can then receive tailored directions to the exhibits they wish to see.
+Implementing wayfinding screens into your museum management strategy will help create a more seamless guest experience.
+Think about it this way.
+Entering a museum for the first time can be both exciting and overwhelming.
+With digital signage, you can help guests overcome some of these sentiments while also directing them to the most impactful and engaging exhibits.
+Strategically installing wayfinding screens throughout the museum can be especially valuable during major events, such as fundraisers.
+Take advantage of this opportunity to modernise and streamline the visitor experience.

 5. Visitor analytics

-Linked to the aforementioned interactive qualities of digital signage for museums is visitor analytics.
+Visitor analytics is a cornerstone of the aforementioned interactive capabilities of digital signage for museums.
 Recording admission numbers is a high priority for museums.
-Beyond taking the numbers walking through their doors, however, gathering data can be difficult.
+Beyond taking the numbers walking through their doors, gathering data can be difficult.
 With the introduction of RFID tags in visitor passes, visitors can be tracked like never before.
-These devices allow museums to record the footfall to different locations around the site as well as the level of interaction visitors have with particular exhibits.
-This information will prove invaluable to museums trying to positively shape visitor experience.
+These devices allow museums to record the footfall to different locations around the site, whilst monitoring the level of interaction visitors have with particular exhibits.
+This information will prove invaluable to museums trying to positively shape their visitor experience.

 Discover Our Digital Signage Solutions